Senior caregivers discuss the impact of doorways on forgetfulness

 This may be a contributing factor to a condition called “relocation trauma’.
 This refers to the disorientation, agitation, acting out and even hallucinations that happen to seniors when they move into a new health-care setting like a retirement residence, hospice or hospital.

 There are many new doorways for them to cope with and the disorientation and anxiety created by the heightened feeling of forgetting may exhaust their coping capabilities.

 By contrast, the home setting is familiar and usually much more open than institutions which need many doorways to ensure privacy.

 This is yet another reason why care at home is the superior option for seniors and/or the infirm.
-The nurses and caregivers at Qualicare Family Homecare are all alerted to the need for making the home environment safe and comfortable for their clients.
+The nurses and senior caregivers at Qualicare Family Homecare are all alerted to the need for making the home environment safe and comfortable for their clients.